GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

-By default, a user is allowed to request 4 GPO letters within 30 days, and must wait 24 hours after requesting a GPO letter before they are allowd to request another. (n.b. - in the test environment, users are restricted to 2 GPO letters per 30 day window; the delay is still 24 hours.)
+By default, a user is allowed to request 4 GPO letters within 30 days, and must wait 24 hours after requesting a GPO letter before they are allowed to request another. (n.b. - in the test environment, users are restricted to 2 GPO letters per 30 day window; the delay is still 24 hours.)